WWE News: 2017 WWE Hall Of Fame ‘Warrior Award’ Recipient Revealed

 Connor “The Crusher” Michalek was the first inductee of the Warrior Award.
 Although he only lived for eight-and-a-half years, Michalek inspired so many people along the way.
 Michalek first became a widespread name after he campaigned to meet his hero, Daniel Bryan.
 He would meet Bryan just two days after his campaign, fulfilling his dream.
 He even had a memorable role after WrestleMania XXX, coming to the ring after the event and pinning Triple H.

-Unfortunately, Michalek battled cancer in the spine and brain since he was three years old.
+Unfortunately, Michalek battled cancer in the spine and brain since he was 3-years-old.
 Just a few weeks after fulfilling his dreams, he lost his battle with cancer and passed away.
 Just a couple of months later, Connor’s Cure was started to promote pediatric cancer research.

 WWE commented on the success of Connor’s Cure.